1j-bla1/student/hacks/background.md

       }
     }

-#Keeps track of the game.
+//Keeps track of the game.
 Contains the speed of the game and controls the game loop which keeps the game running infinitely.
     class GameWorld {
       static gameSpeed = 5;
       constructor(backgroundImg, spriteImg) {